iuryruansc/projeto-android-cambio/README.md

 ## API Key
 * This app uses an external API to fetch currency exchange rates.
 To ensure fair usage and prevent service disruption, the API key provided has a usage limit of 100 requests per month.
-* If you encounter an error message (Error: 2131685922) indicating that the request limit has been reached, please feel free to contact me through the information provided in the [Contact](#contact) section.
+* If you encounter an error message (Error: 2131685922 or timeout) indicating that the request limit has been reached, please feel free to contact me through the information provided in the [Contact](#contact) section.
 I will be happy to provide you with a new API key.

 ## API Documentation